schorschii/OCO-Server/docs/Permissions.md

-    "Special\\ClientApi": true,            <-- allows the user to use the Client API "Special\\WebFrontend": true,          <-- allows the user to use the Web Frontend "Models\\SystemUser": true,            <-- allows the user to edit system users "Models\\Software": true,              <-- allows the user to view recognised software over all computers
+    "Special\\ClientApi": true,            <-- allows the user to use the Client API "Special\\WebFrontend": true,          <-- allows the user to use the Web Frontend "Models\\SystemUser": true,            <-- allows the user to edit system users "Models\\Software": true,              <-- allows the user to view recognised software of all computers

     "Models\\Computer": {
         "create": true,                    <-- allows the user to create new computers